 Issues of Concern

-Sedation vacations can sometimes result in complications, and each one should be addressed accordingly.
-When sedation is turned off, the patient may not remember that they were intubated and may be unaware of all of the tubes and lines going into their body.
-Upon awakening, they may be confused and anxious and may pull out the endotracheal tube or other deep lines.
-This may result in laryngeal injury/laryngeal edema, and if not addressed in a timely fashion, can lead to respiratory failure and may result in death.
-If the patient is very anxious after the sedation is turned off, this might make the sympathetic drive very high, which can result in tachycardia and high blood pressure.
-Very high blood pressure, especially in elderly persons, can cause a stroke or myocardial infarction.
+Sedation vacations can sometimes result in complications, and each should be addressed accordingly.
+When sedation is turned off, the patient may not remember that they were intubated and may be unaware of all the tubes and lines going into their body.
+Upon awakening, they may be confused and anxious and pull out the endotracheal tube or other deep lines.
+This may result in laryngeal injury/laryngeal edema, and if not addressed promptly, it can lead to respiratory failure and may result in death.
+If the patient is very anxious after the sedation is turned off, the sympathetic drive might be very high, resulting in tachycardia and high blood pressure.
+High blood pressure, especially in elderly persons, can cause a stroke or myocardial infarction.

-Several guidelines have been proposed which offer guidance on how to assess and address sedation vacations.
-One such protocol with proven benefit is the Wake Up and Breathe protocol which combines spontaneous-awakening trials where sedative medicine is withdrawn to awaken the patient with spontaneous-breathing trials where the body’s readiness to extubate from mechanical ventilation is assessed in stepwise fashion where ability to undergo spontaneous awakening trial is assessed for safety specifically monitoring for active seizures, active alcohol withdrawal, agitation, use of paralytic agents, active myocardial ischemia, and elevated intracranial pressure.
+Several guidelines have been proposed that offer guidance on how to assess and address sedation vacations.
+One such protocol with proven benefit is the Wake-Up and Breathe protocol which combines spontaneous-awakening trials where sedative medicine is withdrawn to awaken the patient with spontaneous-breathing trials where the body’s readiness to extubate from mechanical ventilation is assessed in a stepwise fashion where the ability to undergo a spontaneous awakening trial is assessed for safety specifically monitoring for active seizures, active alcohol withdrawal, agitation, use of paralytic agents, active myocardial ischemia, and elevated intracranial pressure.
 If any are present, spontaneous awakening trials cannot be attempted and should be reevaluated in 24 hours.
 If none are present, a sedation vacation should be attempted.
-Markers of failure include agitation per SAS or RASS scales, pain, respiration rate greater than 35 breaths per minute, oxygen saturation less than 88%, respiratory distress, or an acute cardiac arrhythmia.
-Any markers of failure should prompt the restarting of sedatives at 50% the previous dosage with reassessment in 24 hours.
+Markers of failure include agitation per SAS or RASS scales, pain, respiration rate greater than 35 breaths per minute, oxygen saturation less than 88%, respiratory distress, or acute cardiac arrhythmia.
+Any markers of failure should prompt the restarting of sedatives at 50% of the previous dosage with a reassessment within 24 hours.